47993 – Tic-Tac

 Why choose me?

 Update 10/11: Tic-Tac was adopted but returned.
 It seems that she is frightened by clicking sounds like the click of some collars.
-We don’t know the reason for this, but it’s terrifying enough that she doesn’t want these types on collars on her.
+We don’t definitely know the reason for this, but it could be from having her ears cropped at home by her original owner.
+It was terrifying enough that she doesn’t want these types on collars on her.
 I’ve not seen any problems using a slip lead leash, and of course, there are other collars that don’t click.
 When I took Tic-Tac out today, she was as sweet as I remembered.
 After playing with Nimbus at the fence, she joined me in the shade sitting by my side enjoying pets.
 While I love spending time with Tic-Tac, I’m sad that she is back at the pound.
 She’s a sweet, petite girl who wants her own special person or family.
 The staff and volunteers will try to help her with her fear of clicking sounds, and hopefully she’ll find a loving forever home.
 She’s already spayed and up-to-date on her vaccinations.

 Tic-Tac is a petite beauty.
 She had just been surrendered when I took her pictures and while she was feeling a little uncertain about being in a new place, she was always sweet and obedient.
 She walked well on a leash, would come when I called her, and usually sat on command.
 Her former owner could no longer care for her but said Tic-Tac was good with kids and lived with other dogs.
 She’s also heartworm negative.
 After some time in the hot sun, I told Tic-Tac we needed to sit in the shade.
 To my surprise, she followed me to the umbrella and sat right by my chair.
 I petted her while we had our break, and when I said it was time to go, she walked with me to the gate.
 I was impressed.
 If you’re looking for a sweet companion who already seems to know some commands, come spend some time with Tic-Tac.